 - ½ teaspoon black pepper

 - Steam sweet potato chunks for 20-25 minutes.
-Then puree sweet potatoes in stand mixer.
+Then mash/puree sweet potatoes in stand mixer.
 You could also use a food processor or blender.
 You want the sweet potato mixture to be thick and a tad chunky, not completely smooth like sweet potato soup.

 - Combine mashed sweet potatoes, cooked quinoa, cooked rice, green onions, cranberries, sage, salt and pepper.